-BSc (Hons) Rural Business & Land Management
+BSc (Hons) Rural Land & Business Management

 Apply for 2024

-This undergraduate course will run over two calendar years as an accelerated degree, getting you into employment faster and reducing the time to qualify.
+This undergraduate course will run over two calendar years as an accelerated degree, getting you into employment faster and reducing the time to qualify and tutition costs.
 It will follow a block teaching module where students will attend campus one week in every four.
 The programme will draw on established practice in teaching professional skills, combining technical sessions focused on developing a sound theoretical grounding with practical exercises to enable learners to apply those skills effectively on behalf of clients.
 The content will reflect the demands and experiences of combining study with employment.

 The programme aims to provide learners with: